MultiplicityFoundation/R.A.I.N./README.md

 ## Who is this for?

-* **Academic Researchers:** Run automated, 6-round peer reviews on your thesis against a local library of ArXiv PDFs before you ever show it to your advisor.
+* **Academic Researchers:** Run automated, 6-round peer reviews on your thesis against a local library of ArXiv papers before you ever show it to your advisor.
 * **Math & Physics R&D:** Use the WASM plugin system to let the AI run overnight simulations in Lean, Coq, or custom Rust physics engines.
 * **Privacy-Conscious Enterprise:** Analyze sensitive datasets without sending a single byte to an external API.